To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Dogs get tired after exercise just like humans do.
-The last thing you want is for your dog to become exhausted in the middle of a pond or lake and struggle to get back to shore.
-A life jacket can help keep your dog safe in these instances and allow them to take any needed breaks.
+- Dogs get tired after exercise just like humans do.
+The last thing you want is for your pup to become exhausted in the middle of a pond or lake and struggle to get back to shore.
+A life jacket can help keep your dog safe in these instances and allow him to take any needed breaks.

-Outward Hound offers 3 different life jackets for dogs:
+Outward Hound offers three different life jackets for dogs:

 - Granby: for all-around use